8 Reasons to Make a Shopping List

 Have you ever gone to a store with a specific item in mind to buy but ended up purchasing more stuff than what you’ve intended to?
 When you go to a store without a shopping list, you're likely to buy on impulse.

-Impulse buying, the unplanned decision to buy a product after feeling the sudden urge to possess it, hurts your wallet and your wealth building efforts.
-It can also make you incur debt, eventually damaging your credit score and making it difficult for you to apply for traditional financing, except for bad credit loans.
+Impulse buying, the unplanned decision to buy a product after feeling the sudden urge to possess it, hurts your wallet and your wealth-building efforts.
+It can also make you incur debt, eventually damaging your credit score and making it difficult for you to apply for financing when you need it in the future.

-One of the benefits of drawing up a shopping list is to prevent impulse buying by directing your focus on the stuff you really need.
+One of the key benefits of drawing up a shopping list is to avoid overspending and prevent impulse buying by directing your focus on the stuff you really need.
 You can do your shopping list on a piece of paper and use these budget planner apps to help you manage your finances better.

 1. It saves you money.